Physical Therapy Volunteers

 Patients are extremely vulnerable to potentially life-threatening infections because their immune systems are suppressed from chemotherapy and radiation treatment.
 Because of this, all volunteers must abide by universal precaution and infectious disease guidelines in order to protect themselves and patients.
 These guidelines are listed in the Volunteer Handbook.

 - Respect of diverse lifestyles, cultures, religions and values.

 - Ability to be flexible and respond to changing needs of patients and family members.

 - Ability to maintain emotional boundaries and lead a balanced life.

 - Ability to work as part of a team with other volunteers and staff.

 Physical Therapy Volunteers must be at least 18 years of age.
-Volunteer applicants are asked to complete the Hutchinson Center/ SCCA disclosure forms and authorize a criminal background check by the Washington State Patrol.
+Volunteer applicants are asked to complete the Fred Hutch/ SCCA disclosure forms and authorize a criminal background check by the Washington State Patrol.
 Annual tuberculosis testing and documentation for Chickenpox (Varicella), Measles, Mumps and Rubella are required of all volunteers who have contact with patients.